Dodgers leave closer Kimbrel off NLDS roster vs. Padres - WHIZ News

 Treinen has been working to overcome right shoulder trouble.
 His biggest obstacle has been feeling good in the days after throwing.
 The right-hander has only appeared in five games this season.
 An appearance in the NLDS would be his first in a major league game since Sept.
 5.

-Veteran left-hander David Price was left off the roster.
+Veteran left-hander David Price isn’t on the roster.
 The 37-year-old five-time All-Star has been sidelined since the start of September by inflammation in his left wrist.
 Price, a former starter, worked out of the bullpen this season, going 2-0 with a 2.45 ERA and two saves in 40 appearances.
 The 2012 American League Cy Young Award winner has indicated he’s considering retiring at season’s end.

 There were no surprises among the 13 position players named to the Dodgers’ roster.
 Miguel Vargas, a 22-year-old rookie, was chosen over infielder Hanser Alberto.